Dialogue museum for religion, art, and culture

 PARCUM pays attention to the interaction between contemporary themes and religious heritage, between believers and non-believers, between different denominations and ideologies, between young people and elderly people.

-Closed on Mondays and public holidays
+Closed on Monday and public holidays.